4.9 Nudge specific labels

 label_location="inside"

-- The x position was adjusted with
+- The x position:

 , with default units relative to the total size of the figure.